KLu : Lockheed T-33

 The Royal Netherlands Air Force (or : KLu.) had in total 60 T-33’s in service that were received from different sources (serialled M-1 to M-60) and three RT-33’s for special duties (M-101 to M-103).

-Many pilots during the Fifties to the Seventies received their advanced jet training on these machines and they were also used for demo-flying : the demo-team Whisky Four attracted much attention at the time with their excellent four-ship formation flying.
+Many pilots from the Fifties to the Seventies received their advanced training on these two-seater jets and they were also used for aerobatics : the demo-team Whisky Four attracted much attention at the time with their excellent four-ship formation flying.